-5 Best Team Communication Apps To Stay Connected
+10 Best Team Communication Apps For Employees

 If you say you have a team, but you don’t communicate well, is it really a team?

-Few things drive your team’s success or failure than how well you communicate.
+Few things drive your team’s success or failure more than how well you communicate.
 If you have multiple employees, multiple locations, multiple shifts—it’s difficult.
 Get it wrong, and somebody, somewhere, at some point, is going to miss out on important information.

 Fortunately, there are LOTS of great team communication apps out there.